Prime (Moldovan TV channel)

-Prime is a closed Moldovan generalist television channel.
-The channel is distributed via DVB-T2, by the cable and IPTV operators in Moldova and broadcasts through analogue terrestrial television at a national level.
-Until 2019, it also retransmitted programs from Channel One Russia.
+Prime was a former Moldovan generalist television channel.
+The channel was distributed via DVB-T2 and by pay TV operators in Moldova.
+Until November 2019, it also retransmitted programs from Channel One Russia; the channel handed back its analog broadcasting license soon after.

-The owner of the channel is Moldovan oligarch Vlad Plahotniuc.
-Since its inception, it was one of Moldova's most popular channels.
+The owner of the channel was convicted oligarch Vladimir Plahotniuc.
+For much of its history, it was one of Moldova's most popular channels.

 The channel was criticized and on 4 July 2014, the Coordinating Council of the Audiovisual of Moldova sanctioned Prime and other channels for broadcasting Russian "informative-analytical" programs, which contained aggressive propaganda and promotes and increases fake news and information regarding the Ukrainian government.

+Its broadcasting license, along with 5 other channels, were revoked on October 30, 2023.
+The channel left the air later that same day.